kubedb/docs/docs/concepts/databases/postgres.md

 Continuous archiving data will be stored in a folder called `{bucket}/{prefix}/kubedb/{namespace}/{postgres-name}/archive/`.

 Follow [this link](/docs/concepts/snapshot.md#google-cloud-storage-gcs) to learn how to create secret for S3 or GCS.
-To know more about how to configure Postgres to archive WAL data continuously in AWS S3 bucket, please visit [here](/docs/guides/postgres/snapshot/continuous_archiving.md).
+To learn more about how to configure Postgres to archive WAL data continuously in AWS S3 bucket, please visit [here](/docs/guides/postgres/snapshot/wal/continuous_archiving.md).

 ### spec.databaseSecret